 Cash and Cash Equivalents: Cash and cash equivalents include cash on hand, amounts due from other financial institutions, and federal funds sold.
 Federal funds sold are generally sold for one-day periods.
-Net cash flows are reported for customer loan and deposit transactions, time deposits in other financial institutions and short-term borrowings.
+Net cash flows are reported for customer loan and deposit transactions, time deposits held in other financial institutions and short-term borrowings.

-Time Deposits Held with Other Financial Institutions: Time deposits held with other financial institutions are interest earning deposits.
-All individual time deposits held with other financial institutions are originated in amounts that are within federally insured limits and are carried at cost.
-Contractual maturities of time deposits held with other financial institutions at December 31, 2023 were as follows:
+Time Deposits Held in Other Financial Institutions: Time deposits held in other financial institutions are interest earning deposits.
+All individual time deposits held in other financial institutions are originated in amounts that are within federally insured limits and are carried at cost.
+Accrued interest receivable on time deposits held in other financial institutions totaled \$83 and \$136 at December 31, 2024 and 2023, respectively.
+Contractual maturities of time deposits held in other financial institutions at December 31, 2024 were as follows: